 1. Figure out the entry requirements

 Firstly, you need to check if you need a visa to gain entry to Dublin.
 If so, you need to find out what type and assess whether you meet the eligibility requirements.
 It’s important to make sure you tick all the boxes before making your way here.

-If you plan to bring a pet to Dublin, you may need to organise paperwork for them too.
+If you plan to bring a pet to Dublin, you may need paperwork for them too.

 2. Figure out the employment scene

 If your move to Dublin hasn’t been inspired by a specific job offer, it’s a good idea to do some research before relocating.

 Prior to the pandemic, Ireland was near full-employment and many skills were highly sought after.
 Right now, the future is unclear but economic growth is forecast for Ireland.
 Many multinationals are proactively hiring staff and, in areas like ICT and pharma, certain skills are still in-demand too.

 EY’s Economic Eye forecast suggests that job levels across many sectors will return to pre-pandemic levels in 2021.
 ICT, professional services, real estate, manufacturing, education, finance and mining are all expected to recover quickly.
 But the report predicts that sectors like the arts and retail will take a few years to bounce back fully.

 Ireland encourages the immigration of skilled workers, so it’s a good idea to see if your occupation is listed on the Government’s critical skills list.
 If so, you may be able to receive preferential immigration and support to get settled.
 Many engineering and health occupations currently make the list.